 Food also features prominently in Diwali celebrations, like this delicious Diwali thali.

 Diwali is based on a lunar calendar, so the dates do change each year.
-In 2016 Diwali will be celebrated on Sunday 30th October (being the third day of the festival).
-And, in 2017 the festival will be celebrated on Thursday 19th October.
+In 2017 Diwali will be celebrated on Thursday, October 19th.
+And, in 2018 the festival will be celebrated on Wednesday, November 7th.

 Where to Spend Diwali